diegopacheco/cursor-agent-gpt5-poc/README.md

 ## Coaching App

+AI Engineering Agent POC with Cursor and GPT 5.

+### Trade-offs / Experience Analysis

+PROS
+ * IT works
+ * IT has reasonable speed
+ * IMHO much better the cursor on vscode

+CONS
+* It run out of GPT-5 tokens in less than 1h
+* It forget to open prs
+* It forget to add prompt to prs
+* IT created some bugs
+* I did not like the code in Go, found it messy

 ### Stack
 - Frontend: Bun + Vite + React + TypeScript
 - Backend: Go + Gin + MySQL